- Instructor: Josh Alman

 - Time: Tuesdays 4:10 – 6:00 PM

-This is an advanced topics class in theoretical computer science, but it is open to everyone.
+This is an advanced topics class, but it is open to everyone.
 The most important prerequisite is mathematical maturity (comfort with understanding and writing mathematical proofs).
-Students should also be very comfortable with algorithmic concepts and NP-completeness (e.g., from CSOR 4231).
+Students should also be comfortable with linear algebra and the design and analysis of algorithms.
+Familiarity with complexity theory or more abstract algebra is helpful but not necessary; I’ll introduce the relevant notions as they arise.